sussjb99/PUDIS-2.0/README.md

 ## Recommended Usage

+PUDIS automatically guides you through the required steps in the correct order.

+- **First‑time setup:**
-- **New installations:** Update File Baseline → Re‑Generate Recovery Data
+  Calibrate Hardware → Re‑Create Baseline → Re‑Generate Recovery → Bit‑Rot Detection

-- **Before retrieving data:** Run Scan for Bit Rot
+- **Routine integrity checks:**
+  Run Bit‑Rot Detection to verify file integrity.

+- **Drive health maintenance:**
-- **Routine health checks:** Quick Surface Scan monthly; Full Surface Scan every 6 months.
+  Perform a Quick Surface Scan monthly and a Full Surface Scan every 6 months.

+- **After adding, removing, or modifying files:**
-- **Whenever drive contents change:** Update File Baseline + Re‑Generate Recovery Data
+  Update the File Baseline and Re‑Generate Recovery Data.

+**Note** The software will automatically notify you if a required step has not yet been completed.

 ---